 All that was left was a short walk back to the entrance and the ceremonial blowing out of candles.
-In need of some relaxation after our adventure, we made our way along the river to the beautiful turquoise green pools of Semuc Champey!
+In need of some relaxation after our adventure, we made our way along the river to the beautiful natural monument Semuc Champey!

 The Semuc Champey caves are a really exciting adventure, but we did have some reservations having experienced it ourselves.
 We’d only reccomend doing it if you are a good swimmer, and not afraid of the dark and confined spaces.
 There were times on the tour where we felt uncertain about the activity, especially the final slip down the hole into the water.
 We didn’t feel pressure to do those things though.